Applying for University

-If you are applying for a postgraduate degree, we will require a copy of your bachelor’s degree too.
-Similarly, those applying for a PhD must provide sufficient evidence of their Master’s degree as well as their research proposal.
+If you are applying for a postgraduate degree, we will require a copy of your bachelor’s degree.
+Similarly, those applying for a PhD must provide sufficient evidence of their Master’s degree, as well as their research proposal.

 Documents in Detail:

-Once we have received these details we can set out trying to find the right university for you, but if you are unsure of how to retrieve some of these documents or don’t know what some of them are it can be confusing.
+Once we have received these details we can set out trying to find the right university for you.
+If you are unsure of how to retrieve some of these documents or you don’t know what some of them are, check out the detailed list below.

-Your personal statement is your opportunity to sell yourself to a UK university and show off your passion and understanding for your area of study.
-It is usually 400-600 words or around a typed side of A4 paper, where you elaborate on your experience specified in your CV and explain how and why you are a good candidate to study at university.
-Students may include why they want to go to university, what they aspire to achieve with their degree of choice in future, and any personal skills or achievements that may have been missed on the CV.
+Your personal statement is your opportunity to “sell” yourself and show off your passion for and understanding of your chosen area of study.
+It is usually 400-600 words or around a typed side of A4 paper sheet, where you deepen the description of the experience specified in your CV and explain how and why you are a good candidate for that specific course and that specific university.
+Students may include why they want to go to university, what they aspire to achieve with their degree of choice, and any personal skills or achievements that may be relevant for the application’s purpose.

-A CV or curriculum vitae is a short, usually one or two pages long, account of a person’s career history and qualification.
+A CV, or Curriculum Vitae is a short (no more than two pages) account of a person’s career history and qualifications.
 Whilst usually written for job applications, CVs are also required in order to register for university.